 The Great Outdoors Colorado Amendment (Article XXVII of the Colorado Constitution) redirected lottery proceeds being used for capital construction projects to projects that protect and enhance Colorado’s wildlife, park, river, trail, and open space heritage.
 The Amendment also created the State Board of the Great Outdoors Colorado Trust Fund to distribute those funds.

 Salazar, notably, later became a U.S. Senator and U.S. Secretary of the Interior.
-While at Interior, he established the America's Great Outdoors Initiative to conservation and recreation ethic to reconnect Americans, especially young people, with the natural world.
+While at the Interior, he established the America's Great Outdoors Initiative to reconnect Americans, especially young people, with the natural world.